zclconf/go-cty/docs/marks.md

 not need to worry about handling marks.

-A function may opt in to handling marks itself for a particular parameter by setting `AllowMarks: true` on the definition of that parameter.
+A function may opt in to handling marks itself for a particular parameter by setting `AllowMarked: true` on the definition of that parameter.
 If a function opts in, it is therefore responsible for correctly propagating any marks onto its result.

-A function's `Type` implementation will receive automatically-unmarked values unless `AllowMarks` is set, which means that return-type checking alone will disregard any marks unless `AllowMarks` is set.
+A function's `Type` implementation will receive automatically-unmarked values unless `AllowMarked` is set, which means that return-type checking alone will disregard any marks unless `AllowMarked` is set.
 Because type checking does not return a value, there is no way for type checking alone to communicate which marks it encountered during its work.